-2. ADM AND KDM
+II.
+ADM AND KDM

-ADM [23] is an OMG initiative for standardizing system modernization processes.
+ADM [14] is an OMG initiative for standardizing system modernization processes.
 The main idea is take advantage of reverse engineering concepts, Model-Driven Architecture (MDA) principles and the KDM meta-model.
 A typical ADM modernization process starts by reverse engineering a system into a KDM instance, keeps on processing this instance to identify problems, proceeds by applying refactorings/transformations on this instance and finishes with the generation of the modernized system.
-According to Perez [23] there are several modernization scenarios that can be conducted to modernize legacy systems: Platform Migration, Language to Language Conversion and Application Improvement.
+According to Perez [14] there are several modernized systems: Platform Migration, Language to Language Conversion and Application Improvement.
 The last one involves architecture reconstruction, which is the scenario we are dealing with in this paper.

-KDM is a language and platform independent ISO meta-

-model capable of representing a complete software system.
+KDM is a language and platform independent ISO metamodel capable of representing a complete software system.
 KDM can be seen as a family of meta-models and is composed of several meta-models that share the same vocabulary and terminology, facilitating the relationships among meta-classes in different abstraction levels.
 OMG intends to make KDM the most adopted meta-model for representing systems inside modernization tools.
 This will propitiates the interoperability among these tools and, consequently, can lead to higher success in modernization projects.